 Drilling multiple wellbores, or drill holes, from a single surface location, further help reduce surface impacts with less roads and pipelines required.
 Early landowner engagement is required when multiple industrial activities are planned.

 Hydraulic fracturing sometimes referred to by the non-technical term "fracking", involves pumping fluids, typically water, into a formation at a high enough pressure to crack, or fracture, the rock layer.
 The fluid also contains proppant, such as sand, that helps keep the fractures open so that oil and gas can flow to the surface.
 Instead of water, some fracture operations use liquefied propane, nitrogen, liquefied carbon dioxide, diesel or other fluids.
-Hydraulic fracturing has been safely used in Alberta on more than 180,000 wells since the technology was introduced in the 1950s.
-Since 2008, more than 10,000 wells have been drilled in Alberta using the combination of multistage hydraulic fracturing and horizontal well drilling for oil and gas development.
+Hydraulic fracturing has been safely used in Alberta on more than 180,000 wells since the technology was introduced in the 1950s, the Hydraulic fracturing in Alberta fact sheet explains the benefits and safeguards.

 The departments of the Government of Alberta provide policy direction to the AER; the AER directives guide the regulation of all natural resource development in the province.

 - water for life

 - groundwater protection (AER directive 059)

 - wellbore integrity (AER directives 008, 009 and 083)

 - noise and light (AER directives 056 and 038)

 - Summary of Alberta's Shale- and Siltstone-Hosted Hydrocarbon Resource Potential: Alberta Geological Survey under the AER